rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Key Features

 * Get the top remediations from InsightVM.
-* Create a BMC remedy ITSM Incident for each of the top remediations
+* Create a BMC Remedy ITSM Incident for each of the top remediations.

 # Requirements